fedelesharon/photography-site/README.md

 my name is Fedelis Muingo.I have great passion for photography.

 I am located at Nairobi cbd.
-i am a certified photographer.i studied at the universty of Nairoi and hence im out here showcassin my skills.
+i am a certified photographer. i studied at the universty of Nairoi and hence im out here showcassin my skills.